SeldonIO/alibi/doc/source/overview/high_level.md

 Its desirable that these attribution values satisfy certain properties:

 1. Efficiency/Completeness: The sum of attributions equals the difference between the prediction and the baseline/average.
-It makes sense that this be the case as we're interested in understanding the difference each feature value makes in a prediction compared to some uninformative baseline.
+We're interested in understanding the difference each feature value makes in a prediction compared to some uninformative baseline.
 2. Symmetry: If the model behaves the same after swapping two variables $x$ and $y$ then $x$ and $y$ have equal attribution.
 If this weren't the case we'd be biasing the attribution towards certain features over other ones.
 3. Dummy/Sensitivity: If a variable does not change the output of the model then it should have attribution 0.
-Similar to above if this where not the case then we'd be assigning value to a feature that provides no information.
+If this where not the case then we'd be assigning value to a feature that provides no information.
 4. Additivity/Linearity: The attribution for a feature $x_i$ of a linear composition of two models $f_1$ and $f_2$ given by $c_1 f_1 + c_2 f_2$ is $c_1 a_{1, i} + c_2 a_{2, i}$ where $a_{1, i}$ and $a_{2, i}$ is the attribution for
 $x_1$ and $f_1$ and $f_2$ respectively.
-This allows us to decompose certain types of model that are made up of lots of smaller models such as random forests.

-Each of the methods that alibi provides satisfies these properties.

 ##### Explainers: